-The South Carolina Broadband Map shows the availability of broadband service to every home and business in the state.
-Based on broadband data provided, the map shows the locations of homes and businesses, the availability of broadband, and the providers offering service at each location.
-Broadband data is provided by the majority of broadband providers serving South Carolina.
-The map does not reveal which provider, if any, serves a particular location.
+The South Carolina Broadband Map shows the availability of broadband service to every residential and business site in the state.
+Broadband data is provided by the majority of broadband providers in South Carolina.
+Based on broadband data provided, users can input their address to show the availability of broadband at their location.
+This includes download speeds, the connection type, and the providers offering service to their address.
+The map does not reveal the provider, if any, that a consumer may currently have service with at the particular address.

 The map includes broadband provider data submitted to the South Carolina Office of Regulatory Staff (ORS) combined with availability data from the Federal Communication Commission's (FCC) Form 477 (June 2019) data.